 Common Name: Abcess Root

-Polemonium reptans is a Perennial up to 0.30 metres tall.
+Polemonium reptans is a perennial plant that can grow up to 0.30 metres tall.

 Eastern N. America - New York to Minnesota, south to Kansas and Georgia.